PiccPig/MatchMaker/README.md

 # MatchMaker
 A scuffed tool used for injecting match art patterns into SRXD .srtb files.
 Left click for blue, right click for red, middle click for transparent.
-Put into .srtb file using File > Export Patterns can be saved in and opened from .txt files.
+Put into .srtb file using File > Export.
+Patterns can be saved in and opened from .txt files.